dalyw01/SMP-Tests/README.md

 # My Cucumber Suite Of Tests

-This is a little side project I made to test the BBC's SMP.
+This is a side project I made to test the BBC's SMP.

 This setup is for MacOS only.
 However some parts of the guide apply to Windows.

-Download the code from this repo.
+Make a new folder and download the code from Github

 ```
+mkdir new_folder
+cd new_folder
 git clone https://github.com/dalyw01/smp-tests
 Cloning into 'new_folder'...
 Username for 'https://github.com': dalyw01